-Places to Walk, Run, Ride
+Places to Explore

-Hang With Animals: If your kids want to commune with some animals, Memorial Park (293 Gran Ellen Dr.) offers a walk through Bear Hollow Zoo, as well as opportunities to feed the ducks at its pond (please don’t bring bread!).
-The animal rescue nonprofit Sweet Olive Farm (855 Parkview Road, Winterville; sweetolivefarm.org) is home to dozens of animals, such as donkeys, alpacas, exotic birds, and a sheep, goat and pig.
+Hang With Animals: If your kids want to commune with some animals, Memorial Park (293 Gran Ellen Dr.) offers walks through Bear Hollow Zoo, as well as opportunities to feed the ducks at its pond (please don’t bring bread!).
+The animal rescue nonprofit Sweet Olive Farm (855 Parkview Road, Winterville; sweetolivefarm.org) is home to dozens of animals, such as donkeys, alpacas and exotic birds, as well as a sheep, a goat and a pig.
 Children are welcome with adults on Saturdays, when volunteers can work on the farm.
 Tours are also available ($10) but reservations are required, as are masks.